icylace/deep-into-the-code/suggested-improvements-for-haskellbook-1.0.md

 **Suggested improvement:** Replace with "The append operator `++` is a concatenation function in Haskell,"

+## Page 89, Paragraph 4

+**Content in question:** "The whole thing is called a data declaration."

+**Critique:** The synonymous term "datatype declaration" is also used later in the book (e.g. Page 107, Section 4.7 "Tuples", Paragraph 2 as well as Page 120, Section 5.1 "Types", Paragraph 2).
+Explicitly establishing that "data declaration" and "datatype declaration" mean the same thing will save the reader from wondering if there's actually some subtle difference between them that they might be missing.

+**Suggested improvement:** "The whole thing is called a data declaration (a.k.a. datatype declaration)."

 ## Page 106, Code Example "greetIfCool1.hs"

 **Content in question:** `if cool` is followed by `then` on the next line.